alainstalder/jexler/guide.md

 Copyright &copy; 2013-now by Alain Stalder (originally as "Jex Jexler").\
 https://grengine.ch/jexler/

-Note also that the jexler logo with the bat is my own creation (*2010).
+Finally, note that the jexler logo with the bat is my own creation (*2010).